Music Worth Exploring

 Remember discovering your new favorite band or song for the first time?
 That rush, that sense of wonder, the immediate urge to listen to it again?
 And again?
 Nowadays, access to music is so ubiquitous, and so much music is being released, it’s easy to be overwhelmed.
 To just sit back and enjoy the classics and same old songs.
 We get it.

 Dennis: ‘I try to find a balance between old & new in my listening and collecting behavior.
-I still play and buy classics – from The Animals to The Zombies, from 60’s garage to C86 jangle, from northern soul to southern rock, from Little Richard to Big Star, and so on – but I’m also always looking for new music, often artists who have <100 listeners per month on Spotify.
-My children describe my music taste as ‘gravelly voices with guitars’, which is quite accurate.
-Here, I will mainly write about garage / country / indie rock, jangle and soul, probably with some exceptions.’
+I still play and buy classics – from The Animals to The Zombies, from 60’s garage to C86 jangle, from Slobberbone to Thin Lizzy, from northern soul to southern rock, from Little Richard to Big Star, from Sister Rosetta Tharpe to Uncle Tupelo, and so on – but I’m also always looking for new music, often artists who have <100 listeners per month on Spotify.
+My kids describe my music taste as ‘gravelly voices with guitars’, which is quite accurate.
+Here, I will mainly write about garage / country / indie rock, jangle pop, and soul, probably with some exceptions.’

 Niek: ‘I have a soft spot for bands who ‘hit all the wrong notes at the right time’ (I totally stole this from Bob Mehr’s excellent biography of the Replacements).
 I like my music short, fast, loud, and catchy though not necessarily all at the same time.
 I still listen to 80’s hairmetal.
 Here, I will post primarily about punk, powerpop, indiepop, indierock and jangle.’